bashtage/kevinsheppard.com/site/pages/teaching/scanning-recommendations.md

   Google photos to back up your images by opening the Google photos app.
 The image will then be available [through your browser](https://photos.google.com/).

 You should then be able to directly insert the equation or diagram into your document without further formatting.

+## Snipping Tools

+Snipping is a simple way to copy anything you can see on your computer into a Word or Google docs document.
+You can snip just the content you want, and so should not need to crop the image further.

+* Windows 10: The preferred option is _Snip and Sketch_.
+The snipping window can be opened using `Win`+`Shift`+`S`.
+* Windows 7/8: These operating systems come with a program called _Snipping Tool_.
+* macOS: `Command` + `Shift` + `4` allows you to select a region to copy.

 ## Combining PDFs